daijun10086/daijun10086.github.io/_news/announcement_4.md

 related_posts: false
 ---

 Finally submitted my CVPR paper, hope a good result!
-Also, I have submitted most of my applications for Ph.D programs, I am looking forward to next stop!
+Also, I have submitted most of my applications for Ph.D programs, I am looking forward to the next stop!